playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 screen -T "screen-256color"
 ```

-I find Screen doesn't have command to switch window groups, but there is `layout` to switch indirectly.
-I initiate a layout named "two" below, layout contains window group "two" because I configure `screen -t "two" //group` before.
-So no matter what window group I am in, I can switch to group "two" by switch layout with `layout select two`.
+Screen doesn't have command to switch window groups directly, but it can be done indirectly using layout.
+If you create a layout named "two" and configure it with `screen -t "two" //group`, you can switch to group "two" using the layout command `layout select two`.
 ```
 layout new two
 select 2
 layout save two
 ```

-We can create a new layout, select and show layouts.
+You can create a new layout, select and display layouts.
 ```sh
 bind s eval "colon" "stuff 'layout save '" bindkey "^q^m" layout select bind "m" layout show
 ```

-We can create a new window group, type group name in the two "_" cursor position and add a `"` in the end of the command: `:eval "title _" "screen" "only" "layout save _"`.
+To create a new window group, type the group name in palce of the two "_" cursor positions and add a `"` in the end of the command: `:eval "title _" "screen" "only" "layout save _"`.
 ```sh
 bind g eval "windowlist -g -m" "stuff ^?" "screen //group" "colon" "stuff 'eval \"title \" \"screen\" \"only\" \"layout save '" "stuff ^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b^b"
 ```

-Save layout when detach Screen, so can recover previous when reattach to it.
+Save the layout when detaching Screen to recover the previous layout when reattaching.
 ```sh
 layout attach :last
 layout autosave on